 Photos of your friends and family are perfect for decorating your room, as well as posters, cushions and throws.
 Remember to take some pins if your room has a cork board or some blue tack to stick things up on your wall.

-Everyone recommends taking a door stop to maximise your opportunity to meet new people in your halls.
-Even if you’re an introvert, it’s still worth taking a door stop as it makes moving your stuff in and out of your room so much easier!
+Everyone recommends taking a stop to maximize your opportunity to meet new people in your halls.
+Even if you're an introvert, it's still worth taking a stop if it makes moving your stuff in and out of your room so much easier!

 Can and Bottle Opener

 These will come in handy if, like most students, you intend to live off baked beans, spaghetti hoops and alcohol for most of the year.

 Enough Food to Get You Through Freshers

 If you plan on making the most of freshers' week, chances are you'll spend most of the day (when supermarkets are open) recovering from the night before, so it's probably best to pack enough food for your first week just in case.

 For the more paranoid among you, it may be worth packing some labels to stick on your food and drinks because, trust me, people will ‘borrow’ your stuff!
 You may want to use a permanent marker to name your kitchenware to prevent it from getting lost, too.